New Students & Parents

 We are delighted you will be joining the Swarthmore community and hope your years here are healthy ones.
 Our mission at Swarthmore College Student Health Services is to provide exceptional, comprehensive healthcare to students.
 Many of our services are offered at no or low cost.
 With physicians, nurses, nurse practitioners and dieticians, we are able to provide students with many highly specialized services right here on campus.

 Any registered student may use our walk-in clinic for a health evaluation by a registered nurse.
 Through this easy access, students are given important health information, scheduled to see a healthcare provider, or treated and released based on the level of illness or injury.
 When students need more urgent medical care after hours, a nurse is available for consultation 24 hours a day, seven days a week while school is in session.
 We also provide a travel health clinic, gynecological and other reproductive health services, college athletic trainer referral, flu and other vaccinations, and administer allergy shots.
-Laboratory services are provided through Quest Labs and billed through the student’s health insurance.
+Laboratory services are provided through Quest Labs and Labcorp and billed through the student’s health insurance.
 Our doctors are members of the Crozer Health System, a full-service teaching hospital and trauma center just minutes away.

 All incoming students are required to complete the health certificate form.
 This form is located on the New Student website.
 The physical must be CURRENT (within the past year) and signed by a healthcare provider WHO IS NOT THE STUDENT’S PARENT.

 All immunization requirements cited on the form must be completed before coming to campus.

 Varicella (Chicken Pox) requirements are strictly enforced.
 A student must provide either doctor documentation of date of disease, OR have TWO doses of the varicella vaccine.
 One dose is not sufficient for admission.